-As Florida’s premier not-for-profit advocate and expert on affordable housing, the Florida Housing Coalition understands the role that patient, long-term private equity serves in the capital stack of affordable housing projects.
+As Florida’s premier not-for-profit advocate and expert on housing that is affordable, the Florida Housing Coalition understands the role that patient, long-term private equity serves in the capital stack of housing projects that are affordable.
 This page highlights how we can help you attract, deploy, and align Opportunity Zone capital to maximize social return on investment and help end housing insecurity in our state.

 What is an Opportunity Zone?

 - A low-income census tract specially nominated by the Governor of a State.
 A full list of Opportunity Zones in Florida can be found the Florida Department of Economic Opportunity’s website.

 - These zones are designed to spur economic development and job creation in low-income communities.